asood-life/baxter-sma/README.md

 <h3 id="introduction">Introduction</h3>
 <div>
    In the rapidly evolving field of robotics, one of the major challenges is enabling robots to efficiently manage multiple tasks simultaneously, a concept we refer to as Simultaneous Work.
 While humans are adept at using both hands to perform different actions concurrently, robots have yet to achieve comparable proficiency.
 This project aims to address this gap by leveraging Reinforcement Learning algorithms, exploring their potential to not only match but possibly exceed human capabilities in simultaneous task management.
-Through this approach, we seek to advance the autonomy and versatility of robotic systems, opening new possibilities for their application in complex, real-world environments.
+Through this approach, we seek to advance the autonomy of robotic systems, opening new possibilities for their application in real-world environments.
 </div>

 <h3 id="overview">Overview</h3>
 <div>
    To facilitate this exploration, we leverage <b>Baxter</b>, humanoid robot as our agent. <a href="https://www.ohio.edu/mechanical-faculty/williams/html/pdf/BaxterKinematics.pdf">Baxter</a> is equipped with two highly versatile arms, making it an ideal candidate for studying dual-arm coordination and manipulation tasks.
-By using state-of-the-art algorithms, we aim to enable Baxter to perform complex, simultaneous operations that require a high degree of dexterity and precision.<br><br>
+By using state-of-the-art algorithms, we aim to enable Baxter to perform complex, simultaneous operations.<br><br>

    <table align="center">
    <tr align="center">